solring/react-scss-template/README.md

     "sass-loader": "10.1.1"
 ```

-Also, removing `@storybook/preset-creat-react-app` in `.storybook/main.js` is also required according [to this issue.](https://github.com/storybookjs/presets/issues/195
+Also, removing `@storybook/preset-creat-react-app` from `.storybook/main.js` is also required according [to this issue.](https://github.com/storybookjs/presets/issues/195)

 ## Reference